websauna/websauna/docs/source/narrative/modelling/crud.rst

 * Delet object

-CRUD controller is :ref:`traversal` based as thus can be plugged in to any part of the site without a hardcoded URL configuration.
+CRUD controller is :term:`traversal` based as thus can be plugged in to any part of the site without a hardcoded URL configuration.

 You need do